Silent Auction vs. Raffle: Which Is Best for Fundraising?

 • Can be hosted fully online to reach a broader audience

 Silent auctions shine when you have great prizes and want to build engagement and excitement.
+CharityAuctions.com is silent auction software that runs on any device with mobile bidding at no upfront cost.
 How to run a charity auction covers planning, items, and execution.

 What is a raffle?